 Vata dosha principle: Vata is considered the primary dosha that governs the functions of the other two.
 It is predominantly located below the navel in the bladder, pelvic region, intestinal tract, legs, thighs, and bones.
-Cotton imbalance leads to: limb fatigue, thinning skin, tremors, gastric problems, constipation, insomnia, weakness of body organs, dizziness and inconsistency of speech, general weakness of the body, anorexia, anemia, respiratory problems and lethargy.
+Cotton imbalance leads to: limb fatigue, thinning skin, tremors, gastric problems, constipation, insomnia, weakness of body organs, dizziness and inconsistency of speech, general weakness of the body, anorexia, anemia, respiratory problems, and lethargy.

-Vate balance leads to elasticity, proper breathing, fast intelligence, general alertness, and awareness, creates good eyesight, insight.
+Vate balance leads to elasticity, proper breathing, fast intelligence, general alertness, and awareness, which creates good eyesight, insight.

 The pitta principle is present mainly between the heart and the navel, in the navel, in the upper parts of the intestinal tract, lymph nodes, sweat, blood, eyes, and skin.
-Symptoms of Pitta imbalance are inflamed eyes, pale skin, problem with stool and urine with increased appetite.
+Symptoms of Pitta imbalance are inflamed eyes, pale skin, the problem with stool and urine with increased appetite.
 The body thus has disturbances in the sensations of itching, burning sensations, and lack of sleep.

 The Kapha principle is a phlegmatic principle and is considered to be predominantly present in the tongue, tissues, nose, joints, head, throat, chest.